-Patience.
-(5 respondents)

-- They're nice, they talk to you, they explain to you everything, without pressure.
-You go over there and sit down and take as long as you want. - Always available for questions. - I really appreciated that they gave me an appointment only for myself.
-I have heard that sometimes they gather a group of people that need to renew.
-But I know I would have been really shy to ask questions if I had more people around.
-It's kind of hard to talk about your situation when other people you don't know are around.
-So, I really appreciate that they took the time to give me an appointment just by myself and took time to answer my questions.
+- They are very accommodating.
+They will make (make an appointment) when you have the time.
+Always available. - They're nice, they talk to you, they explain everything, without pressure.
+You go over there and sit down and take as long as you want. - Sometimes they gather a group of people that need to renew.
+I would have been really shy to ask questions if I had more people around.
+So, I really appreciate they took the time to give me an appointment by myself and took time to answer my questions.